2025.10 (October 2025)

 GraphQL API

-1. Added a API Tree Browser screen & screen element for browsing GraphQL API data in a tree format
+• Added an API Tree Browser screen & screen element for browsing GraphQL API data in a tree format

 Security